Long‑term immunity after a 6‑month‑old MMR vaccine (live attenuated) in infants: follow‑up of antibody levels 1‑3 years after routine vaccination

 What is this study about?

-the injection contains live, weakened viruses that stimulate the immune system to protect against measles, mumps, and rubella.
+the injection contains live, weakened viruses for measles, mumps, and rubella

-4 first follow‑up blood test (1 year after routine mmr)
+3 first follow‑up blood test (about 1 year after second dose)

-the sample is used to measure the level of antibodies (immune proteins) against measles, mumps, and rubella.
+a small amount of blood is drawn to measure the level of antibodies against measles, mumps, and rubella

-5 final follow‑up blood test (1–3 years after routine mmr)
+4 final follow‑up blood test (1–3 years after routine dose)

 Who Can Join the Study?

-• You must be a healthy volunteer, meaning you do not have any serious illnesses that could affect the study results.
+• Being a healthy volunteer (meaning you do not have serious illnesses that could affect the study)

 Who Cannot Join the Study?

-• Having received a blood or plasma transfusion, or an injection of human immune serum globulin, within the past three months.
+• If you have received a blood or plasma transfusion, or have been given a product called human immune serum globulin (a preparation of antibodies) within the past three months, you cannot take part.

 Where you can join this trial?